-The Soldier series as a whole consists of six games.
-The first game “Star Soldier” for the Famicom is a fine shooter for its time but it is kind of primitive which is understandable for a 1986 made game , but after NEC and Hudson Soft collaborated to manufacture the PC Engine the next four games would be made on that system.
+The Soldier series as a whole consists of seven games; The first game “Star Soldier” for the Famicom is a fine shooter for its time but it is kind of primitive which is understandable for a 1986 made game, but after NEC and Hudson Soft collaborated to manufacture the PC Engine, the next four games would be made on that system.

-Next comes Star Parodier on Super CD which is like Parodius as in the game is a parody on the series, kind of like a joke game based on the series.
+Star Parodier was later released on the PC Engine on Super CD format.
+Star Parodier is to the Soldier series like Parodius is to the Gradius series as in the game is a parody on its respective series, or in other words, a joke game based on the series.
 This game is pretty good so I might review it later.

 Then came the failed Nintendo 64 game and the mediocre Wiiware reboot.